hsinhaoyu/py_cicd/README.md

 # A minimal CI/CD setup for Python

 This is just a test repo for me to experiment with CI/CD.
+The CI/CD pipelines are mostly based on those developed for the [IBM Compliance Trestle](https://github.com/IBM/compliance-trestle).

 ## Basic operations